jyotiyadav94/LLMs-Model-Fine-Tunings/README.md

 ## Conclusion

 This project evaluates the performance of the aforementioned LLMs on the NER task for Italian emails.
-By comparing their characteristics, training techniques, and specialized features, we aim to identify the most suitable model for this specific task.
+By comparing their all the fine-tuned LLMs models, we aim to identify the most suitable model for this specific task.

 1. Llama3-8B
 2. Microsoft Phi1.5